 Ground clearance under load

-In performance-oriented setups, components like lowering springs may be used to reduce ride height, altering suspension geometry and vehicle behavior.
+In performance-oriented setups, components like lowering springs may be used to reduce ride height, altering suspension geometry and subsequent vehicle behavior.

 Shock absorbers and struts